THE FINAL EVENT - 12th OCTOBER 2024

-Withdrawals received before 1st July 2024 will have their entry fee and any merchandise refunded in full less $50 admin fee.
+Withdrawals received before 1st July 2024 will have their entry fee and any merchandise refunded in full minus $30 admin fee.

-Withdrawals received before 1st August 2022 will be refunded $150 of entry fee
+Withdrawals received before 1st September 2024 will be refunded $150 and any purchased merchandise.

-Withdrawals received after 1st of September 2022, no refund applicable.
+Withdrawals received from the 1st of September 2024, no refund applicable.

 Please note that we do not allow entries to be transferred to other competitors, future or other events.

 |6:30am||DOC Carpark, Marahau||Check in for pre-booked optional event bus that takes you from Marahau to Kaiteriteri.|